killthekitten/kirshatrov-com/_posts/2018-04-14-debugging-ruby-in-kubernetes.md

 ### gdb

+gdb might be useful for dumping MRI call stack, for instance when you want to find out why a Ruby process is stuck.
+See the [script](https://gist.github.com/csfrancis/11376304) to dump call stack by my colleague Scott.

 I haven't found a proper way to run gdb from a Kubernetes Pod yet, because gdb can't find Ruby's symbols:

 ```